 The number of documented new subscribers remains below the target, but significant broadband subscription occurred in 2011 as documented by the PPIC survey released in June 2011 and Club Digital launch in Q3 of 2011.
-Plans for continuing Club Digital, the next Statewide Survey, Get Connected!
+Plans for continuing Club Digital, Get Connected!
 PSAs and anticipated improvements in Internet Essentials are expected to keep BAA on track to meet its goals.
 The revised PSAs in the Comcast service territory have shown some positive results with both increased calls to 2-1-1 and in completed applications.
+For example, of the 4,073 applications Comcast received through the end of September, 1,167 (29%) are from the Central Valley and 1,094 (27%) are from the Sacramento Valley.
 The Fresno County 2-1-1 reported an increase from 100 calls per month to 600 calls in the month of September.
 This trend continued in Q4 with calls in Fresno reaching 2,300 calls per month.